rosedu/workshop-docker/README.md

    docker logs ctf-piece_of_pie
    ```

-1. Find out runtime statistics and resource consumption of the running Nginx containers:
+1. Find out runtime statistics and resource consumption of the running Nginx container:

    ```console
    docker stats cdl-nginx
    ```

+   Close the screen by running `Ctrl+c` three times.

-1. Find out the processes of a running Nginx container:
+1. Find out the processes of the running Nginx container:

    ```console
    docker top cdl-nginx